egemengulpinar/Image-Processing/README.md

 Open `MATLAB` for .m files, `Spyder` for (python file)  and import all project files.

-It can be executed to  displaying results.
+It can be executed to who want to displaying results